Refactorings by Stakeholder Concerns

 A good name expresses what an endpoint has to offer, which helps clients decide whether and how to use it.
 Rename Operation has more explanations of this quality.

-Both API client developers and API maintainers should be able to grasp what an API is supposed to do (and actually does) easily.
-It should be straightforward to teach API usage.
-Educated guesses and implicit assumptions are likely to cause misunderstandings that lead to technical risk and defects later on.
+All stakeholders involved in development and operations should be able to grasp what an API is supposed to do (and actually does) with ease; it should be straightforward to teach API usage.
+On the contrary, educated guesses and implicit assumptions are likely to cause misunderstandings that lead to technical risk and defects later on.

 A well-chosen name expresses what a representation element (such as a JSON object with its properties) has to offer, which helps clients decide whether and how to use it.
 The named element has a single meaning and purpose.